 - Private Clubs – private clubs that operate without public access or commercial intent may provide preferential treatment of applications for lodgings owned or operated by the club.
 42 U.S. Code § 3607

-Notice of Adverse Action or Conditional Approval
+Washington’s Notice of Adverse Action or Conditional Approval

-If a landlord rejects an application or otherwise takes an adverse action they must provide an explanation for why the application was rejected.
+Washington has a specific template if a landlord rejects an application or otherwise takes an adverse action they must provide an explanation for why the application was rejected.
 This should resemble the following template:

 “ADVERSE ACTION NOTICE